 Please see our bylaws for a complete description of the information required for stockholders to submit in order to bring other business before an annual meeting.
-To be timely, a stockholder's notice must be delivered to, or be mailed and received at, the address set forth above not less than sixty (60) days nor more than ninety (90) days prior to the anniversary date of the immediately preceding annual meeting; provided, however, that in the event that the annual meeting is called for a date that is not within twenty-five (25) days before or after such anniversary date, notice by the stockholder in order to be timely must be so received not later than the close of business on the tenth (10th) day following the day on which such notice of the date of the annual meeting was mailed or such public disclosure of the date of the annual meeting was made, whichever first occurs.
+To be timely, a stockholder's notice must be delivered to, or be mailed and received at, the address set forth above no earlier than February 17, 2024 and no later than March 18, 2024; provided, however, that in the event that the 2024 annual meeting is called for a date that is not within twenty-five (25) days before or after the anniversary date of the 2023 annual meeting, notice by the stockholder in order to be timely must be so received not later than the close of business on the tenth (10th) day following the day on which such notice of the date of the annual meeting was mailed or such public disclosure of the date of the annual meeting was made, whichever first occurs.